St. Louis Dog Bite Lawyer Plus Other Animal Attacks

 Once we have a good idea of the severity of your injury and have gathered evidence of how the incident occurred, we can begin building a case on your behalf.
 We work to put together a workable strategy or argument that will hold up in court against even the most powerful legal team.

-Dog bites and animal attacks are a very common occurrence, but they should not go unpunished.
-There are several ways in which animal owners can be held liable for the acts of their animal, including strict liability and negligence.
+Dog bites and animal attacks are very common occurrences, but they should not go unpunished.
+There are several ways in which animal owners can be held liable for the acts of their animals, including strict liability and negligence.
 There may be financial damages available to you if you hire our St. Louis dog bite attorneys and firm to file a personal injury suit on your behalf.